-Stress at individual and social levels; distorts our cognition, affect, and conation (perception, feelings, and actions); and leads to, amongst many other evils; deterioration of international, national, and local education policy and its implementation.
-The present-day non-holistic (sectarian, prejudiced, vindictive, malicious, mercenary, exploitative, and malevolent) education (formal, curricular, co-curricular, extracurricular, and informal) is a major stressor that though it aids in petty pursuits; opposes our blossoming and further perpetuates stress and ill effects in the individual and social life.
-Let us review; the present perspective, policy, and practice of education, as seen around.
+Stress at individual and social levels distorts our cognition, affect, and conation (perception, feelings, and actions) and leads to, amongst many other evils, the deterioration of international, national, and local education policy and its implementation.
+The present-day non-holistic (sectarian, prejudiced, vindictive, malicious, mercenary, exploitative, and evil) education (formal, curricular, co-curricular, extracurricular, and informal) is a major stressor that, though it aids in petty pursuits, opposes our blossoming and further perpetuates stress and ill effects in the individual and social life.
+Let us review the present perspective, policy, and practice of education as seen around the world.

-Even though education is defined in various ways; and often inadequately or incompletely, there has been a general agreement that education is basically a process of blossoming of an individual and the society.
-Hence it included three domains, which are as follows.
+Even though education is defined in various ways, and often inadequately or incompletely, there has been a general agreement that education is a process of blossoming of an individual and society.
+Hence, it included three domains, which are as follows.

 The first domain is called AFFECTIVE DOMAIN.
 This means the state of mind.
 In simple words, the affective domain relates to how we feel.
-Thus when our mind is full of alertness, attention, enthusiasm, buoyancy, affection, concern, joy, tolerance, self-esteem, mutual respect, mutual trust, commitment, dedication, love, romance, confidence, positive and victorious spirit, we would call it healthy affective domain.
-In addition, the zeal and concentration needed; in the pursuit of excellence in intellectual field, tenacity and endurance required; in skillful activities and patience and commitment essential; for internally satisfying and socially beneficial (conscientious) actions constitute affective domain.
+Thus, when our reason is full of alertness, attention, enthusiasm, buoyancy, affection, concern, joy, tolerance, self-esteem, mutual respect, mutual trust, commitment, dedication, love, romance, confidence, and positive and victorious spirit, we would call it healthy affective domain.
+In addition, the zeal and concentration needed to pursue excellence in the intellectual field, tenacity and endurance required in skillful activities, and patience and commitment are essential for internally satisfying and socially beneficial (conscientious) actions constitute the affective domain.
 The purpose of education is to nurture this domain by designing suitable curricula and syllabi.

 READ MORE :

 The second domain of education is called PSYCHOMOTOR DOMAIN.
-This implies the ability to appreciate skills and perform physical and mental skills, with speed, accuracy, elegance, ease of performance, etc. This may involve appreciation and performance of skills such as surgery, playing a musical instrument, playing basketball, or carpentry!
-The purpose of education is to nurture this domain by designing suitable curricula and syllabi and providing sufficient practical and demonstration classes; with all the necessary equipment.
+This implies the ability to appreciate and perform physical and mental skills with speed, accuracy, elegance, ease of performance, etc. This may involve appreciation and performance of skills such as surgery, playing a musical instrument, basketball, or carpentry!
+The purpose of education is to nurture this domain by designing suitable curricula and syllabi and providing sufficient practical and demonstration classes with all the necessary equipment.

 The third domain is called COGNITIVE DOMAIN.
-The cognitive domain incorporates accurate perspective, contemplation, correct perception understanding, conceptualization, analysis and recall of fact and problems, ability to evaluate, synthesize, correlate and make decisions, appropriate policies, plans, and expertise in the management, administration, etc.
+The cognitive field incorporates accurate perspective, contemplation, correct perception understanding, conceptualization, analysis and recall of facts and problems, the ability to evaluate, synthesize, correlate, and make decisions, appropriate policies, plans, and expertise in management, administration, etc.

-Thus cognitive domain would have intellectual perception, clarity, and intellectual expression, the affective domain would include feeling, motivation, and response in the emotional sphere such as poetry; and the psychomotor domain would include the grasp and internalization of a particular skill, confidence to perform it and actually performing it.
+Thus, the cognitive domain would have intellectual Perception, clarity, and intellectual expression; the affective domain would include feeling, motivation, and Response in the emotional sphere, such as poetry; and the psychomotor domain would consist of the grasp and internalization of a particular skill, confidence to perform it and performing it.

-Let us now see, how despite these goals; how it has come to be conceived as a process of achieving political, economic, scientific, and technological supremacy and thus deteriorated to the present stage; where all the three domains are defective; apart from lacking in the spiritual and productive domains.
+Let us now see how, despite these goals, it has come to be conceived as a process of achieving political, economic, scientific, and technological supremacy and thus deteriorated to the present stage, where all three domains are defective, apart from lacking in the spiritual and productive domains.
 In short, let us see how it has become a major stressor.
 For this, a brief consideration of the traditional education system in India would prove useful.

-Traditional Education System in India in general; ensured that:
+The Traditional Education System in India, in general, ensured that:

 a] Careers were not selected based on monetary gains,

-b] Careers were not selected arbitrarily based on idiosyncrasies and whims,
+b] Careers were not selected arbitrarily based on quirks and whims,

 d] All careers ensured income and production from an early age,